secretstartups/handbook/hiring/recruitment-privacy-policy/index.html.md

 ## Recruitment Privacy Policy

-This Recruitment Privacy Policy describes GitLab Inc. and its affiliates (“GitLab”) practices for collecting, storing, and processing your personal information as part of the recruitment process.
+This Recruitment Privacy Policy describes GitLab Inc. and its affiliates ("GitLab") practices for collecting, storing, and processing your personal information as part of the recruitment process.

 #### What Personal Information Does GitLab Collect About You?